 This method returns a

-CompiledProgram instance that contains methods to run the compiled algorithm as well as signature
+CompiledProgram instance that contains a method to run the compiled algorithm as well as

 Refer to the related javadoc for details.

 PgxFuture<AnalysisResult<T>> runAsync(Object... args)

 Fundamentally, the method invokes the compiled algorithm with the given arguments (

 Note: The given